jeffrafter/authkit/README.md

     route  get   '/password/reset', to: 'password_reset#show', as: :password_reset
     route  post  '/password/change/:token', to: 'password_change#create'
     route  get   '/password/change/:token', to: 'password_change#show', as: :password_change
+    route  post  '/signup', to: 'signup#create'
-    route  get   '/signup', to: 'users#new', as: :signup route  get   '/logout', to: 'sessions#destroy', as: :logout route  get   '/login', to: 'sessions#new', as: :login route  patch '/account', to: 'users#update'
+    route  get   '/signup', to: 'signup#new', as: :signup route  get   '/logout', to: 'sessions#destroy', as: :logout route  get   '/login', to: 'sessions#new', as: :login route  patch '/account', to: 'users#update'
     route  get   '/account', to: 'users#edit', as: :user

-    route  resources :sessions, only: [:new, :create, :destroy] route  resources :users, only: [:new, :create]
+    route  resources :sessions, only: [:new, :create, :destroy] route  resources :users, only: [:create]

 And will add some gems to your Gemfile: